Acbaez/GraphVis/README.md

 # GraphVis
-A project for visualizing different graph algorithms.
+A web application for visualizing different graph algorithms.